-The Arts & Culture Loan Fund provides small and medium sized arts and culture organizations with loans to address cash flow shortages and strengthen the financial capacity of its borrowers.
-The program is open to arts organizations that are grantees of the MacArthur Foundation or the MacArthur funds at the Prince Charitable Trusts and the Richard H. Driehaus Foundation.
+The Arts & Culture Loan Fund provides small and medium-sized arts and culture organizations with loans to address cash flow shortages and strengthen the financial capacity of its borrowers.
+The program is sponsored by the MacArthur Foundation and administered by IFF in partnership with BDO FMA and Fifth Third Bank.

-The objectives of the Fund are to:
+The objectives of the Arts & Culture Loan Fund are to:

-- Strengthen financial awareness and management by deepening organizations’ understanding of cash management tools and organizational budget cycles
+- Strengthen financial awareness and management by deepening organizations’ understanding of cash management tools and organizational budget cycles.

-- Help organizations build institutional credit history, so that they may continue to build relationships with lending institutions to meet future organizational financing needs
+- Help organizations build institutional credit history, so that they may continue to build relationships with lending institutions to meet future organizational financing needs.

-Applicants to the Fund must:
+Applicants to the Arts & Culture Loan Fund must:

 - Have an annual expense budget in its last fiscal year between $250,000 and $5 million at the time of its loan application

-How to apply
+How to Apply

-To apply for a loan through the Fund, you must first contact FMA, a consulting firm that works with nonprofits to help them strengthen their financial management practices.
+To apply for a loan through the Arts & Culture Loan Fund, you must first contact BDO FMA, a consulting firm that works with nonprofits to help them strengthen their financial management practices.
 A team of consultants is available to help you decide whether you are eligible to apply for a loan and to help your organization start the loan application process.
-FMA has the technical and financial expertise to help you prepare the needed financial documents to apply for the loan through any of the participating financial institutions and to provide financial assistance through the life of the loan (including renewals).
-MB Financial and IFF are the designated lenders for the Fund.
+BDO FMA has the technical and financial expertise to help you prepare the needed financial documents to apply for the loan through any of the participating financial institutions and to provide financial assistance through the life of the loan (including renewals).
+Fifth Third Bank and IFF are the designated lenders for the Fund.

-The MacArthur Foundation has partnered with MB Financial and IFF to underwrite and service the working capital loans as part of this Fund.
+The MacArthur Foundation has partnered with Fifth Third Bank and IFF to underwrite and service the working capital loans as part of this Fund.
 MacArthur has no role in the underwriting, approval or servicing of the loans made through the Fund.
 The Fund is administered through a partnership among MacArthur and the following organizations: